 This subwoofer connects to the bar wirelessly, so you just have the power cable.
 There's also a small button on the center back of the sub so that you can pair it with your soundbar.

-The satellites connect to the bar wirelessly and as such, they only have a power cord.
+The LG SN11RG's satellites connect to the bar wirelessly and as such, they only have a power cord.
 There's also a button towards the center back of the satellites so that you can pair them with the soundbar.

-There's a small display screen behind the LG SN11RG's metal grill, and it's more towards the left-hand side of the bar, which may annoy some as it's not centered.
+There's a small display screen behind the LG SN11RG's metal grille, and it's more towards the left-hand side of the bar, which may annoy some as it's not centered.
 This interface displays the volume levels as well as the current input you're using.
 There are also four lights underneath the display screen.

 The top of the LG SN11RG's bar has several touch-sensitive buttons.
 From here, you can turn the bar on/off, change the inputs using the 'F' button, control volume, play/pause, mic mute, and activate Google Assistant.